jlevesy/grpc-traffic-controller/README.md

 # gTC: gRPC Traffic Controller

 gRPC Traffic Controller (or gTC) is a Kubernetes controller that allows through a manifest to describe routing configuration between gRPC clients and servers.
-It provides configuration to the clients using the gRPC xDS service discovery integration available in most of the major gRPC distributions.
+It provides configuration to the clients using the gRPC xDS service discovery integration available in all major gRPC implemetations.

-It comes bundled with a lot of advanced features like:
+Some of the gRPC features supported by gTC:

 - Traffic Splitting and Routing
-- Locality Fallback
+- Weighted Load Balancing
 - Circuit breaking
 - Retries
 - Fault injection
+- Locality Fallback
+- Hash Ring Load Balancing

-Some ideas I wish to integrate:
+Some features I wish to add:

 - Prometheus Metrics
-- Easier setup of the xDS client
-- First class integration of SPIFFE and SPIRE, for both TLS and RBAC.
+- Integration of SPIFFE and SPIRE, for both TLS and RBAC.

 ## Usage Examples